mikediessner/nubo/docs/_build/html/_sources/nubo.acquisition.rst.txt

 .. admonition:: References
    :class: seealso

-   - D R Jones, M Schonlau, and W J Welch, "Efficient Global Optimization of Expensive Black-Box Functions," *Journal of Global Optimization*, vol. 13, no. 4, p.
+   - DR Jones, M Schonlau, and WJ Welch, "Efficient Global Optimization of Expensive Black-Box Functions," *Journal of Global Optimization*, vol. 13, no. 4, p.
 566, 1998.
-   - N Srinivas, A Krause, S M Kakade, and M Seeger, "Gaussian Process Optimization in the Bandit Setting: No Regret and Experimental Design," *Proceedings of the 27th International Conference on Machine Learning*, p.
+   - N Srinivas, A Krause, SM Kakade, and M Seeger, "Gaussian Process Optimization in the Bandit Setting: No Regret and Experimental Design," *Proceedings of the 27th International Conference on Machine Learning*, p.
 1015-1022, 2010.

 .. automodule:: nubo.acquisition.analytical
    :members: